Alfresco/docs-alfresco/content-services/latest/using/outside.md

 You can use the Share.url to open the Share in a browser window.

 The Share.url is a shortcut to Share.
-It's available in a Windows environment if the Alfresco Content Services repository has been mapped by your administrator so that you can access it from Windows Explorer.
+It's available in a Windows environment if the Content Services repository has been mapped by your administrator so that you can access it from Windows Explorer.

 1. In Windows Explorer go to the location in the repository that you want to open.